Westmount places

 How can you attract crows?

 “Crows have an endearing characteristic that apparently is not shared by other birds — they can identify people as individuals.
 While you can get chickadees to eat out of your hand, any old hand will do, and I suspect the chickadees do not know you as an individual.
 Crows will!
-If you toss them peanuts (preferably unsalted, in the shell) on a regular basis, they will wait and watch for you.
+If you regularly toss them peanuts (preferably unsalted, in the shell), they will wait and watch for you.
 Not just any person, but you.
 If you do this often enough, they will follow you down the street to get more, even if you’re in your car.”

-I am not certain how many feet Westmount’s border extends west on Claremont Avenue.
-There is however, an interesting apartment building on 418 Claremont Avenue facing this boundary.
+I am not certain how far west Westmount’s border extends on Claremont Avenue.
+There is, however, an interesting apartment building on 418 Claremont Avenue facing this boundary.
 It’s named The Richelieu – built in 1926 and designed by C. P. Tetley.

-The stairs are made from Italian marble and their banisters are solid mahogany.
-The floors in the halls are covered with French ceramic tile.
+The stairs are made from Italian marble, and their banisters are solid mahogany.
+The hall floors are covered with French ceramic tile.

 James Crankshaw, advocate (1897)

-J. Crankshaw.
-“The profession of the Law is one, the importance of which cannot be over-rated, and in this work, where the commercial and industrial enterprises of the City of Montreal are described, the Local Bar comes within its scope.
+“The profession of the Law is one, the importance of which cannot be overrated, and in this work, where the commercial and industrial enterprises of the City of Montreal are described, the Local Bar comes within its scope.

-Among members of this profession, Mr. J. Crankshaw deserves a passing tribute.
-This popular barrister began practice in 1883, which has steadily increased, having during the intervening period drawn about him a very extensive and influential clientele.
+Among this profession’s members, Mr. J. Crankshaw deserves a passing tribute.
+This popular barrister began practice in 1883, and his practice has steadily increased, having during the intervening period drawn about him a very extensive and influential clientele.

-Mr. Crankshaw has always taken a high stand in his profession, and has had many years’ experience in this country as well as in England, where for many years he was manager for a Law firm in Manchester, thus fitting him for conducting all the details in Law.
+Mr. Crankshaw has always taken a high stand in his profession and has had many years’ experience in this country as well as in England, where, for many years, he was manager of a Law firm in Manchester, thus equipping him to handle all the details of law.

-During his professional career in this city he has successfully handled many difficult cases, and his advice on all legal matters is widely recognized as an authority, clients visiting him from various parts of the Province.
+During his professional career in this city, he has successfully handled many difficult cases, and his advice on all legal matters is widely recognized as authoritative; clients visit him from various parts of the Province.

 263 Melville